 As future business performance is subject to unknown factors that, in part, lie outside the control of the Group, assumptions and estimates continue to be subject to considerable uncertainty.
 If changes in parameters are different from the assumptions and beyond any influence that can be exercised by management, the amounts actually arising could differ from the estimated values originally forecast.
 If actual performance varies with the forecasts, the assumptions and, where necessary, the carrying amounts of the assets and liabilities concerned are adjusted accordingly.

-Please refer to the separate section Impact of the Covid-19 Pandemic for information on the estimation uncertainty resulting from the effects of the Covid-19 pandemic.
+Please refer to the separate "Effects of the Russia-Ukraine Conflict" section for further information on estimation uncertainty arising from the effects of the Russia-Ukraine conflict.